(Correct as of 24 Nov 2022)

 Please give others, and particularly our staff, a bit of space where you can

 You can view full details of our Covid measures on our Access page.

-Like all public buildings and spaces, Brighton Dome has a number of security measures in place to help minimise the possibility of a terrorist attack in the venues.
-These measures include procedures should an attack actually happen.
+Brighton Dome has a number of security measures in place to help minimise the possibility of an incident in the venues.

 We work hard to protect the safety and security of our visitors, performers and staff and where possible to mitigate against the likelihood of an attack.
 We will be continually reviewing the measures we have in place as appropriate and in line with relevant direction from the security services.